nethacker/ubuntu-flask-gunicorn-docker/README.md

 ## Testing
 You should be able to go to localhost port 80 in a browser and get a red "Hello World" message

+## Notes
+- --shm-size is to set a bigger shared memory size.
+Gunicorn has a config entry to use shared memory (/dev/shm) vs disk (/tmp) for health checks to avoid timeouts.
+- In the /home/ubuntu you can see all the files for Flask as well as the Gunicorn config.